Everything we know (so far) about 'Spider-Man: Far From Home'

 How is this connected to all those other Sony Spider-Man movies?

 Sony has had the rights to Spider-Man and associated Marvel characters for years, but the studio recently struck a deal with Disney to allow Tom Holland’s Spidey to join the Marvel Cinematic Universe.
-Now Sony is launching a new series of films based on its other Marvel characters, including the upcoming Venom with Tom Hardy and a just-reported Morbius film starring Jared Leto.
+Now Sony is launching a new series of films based on its other Marvel characters, including Venom with Tom Hardy and a just-reported Morbius film starring Jared Leto.
 There’s also Gina Prince-Bythewood’s Silver and Black movie, although that was recently pulled from Sony’s release schedule, and another film in development about the Korean-American superhero Silk.

 It remains to be seen how all this will tie into to Holland’s Spider-Man story — or whether it will at all.
-But Holland has hinted that he’d eventually like to see his Spider-Man face off against Venom.
+But Holland has hinted that he’d eventually like to see his Spider-Man face off against Venom — and so would Hardy.

 And that’s not to be confused with Spider-Man: Into the Spider-Verse, Phil Lord and Chris Miller’s upcoming animated movie.
 That one’s set in an alternate universe, in which there are multiple Spider-People running around — including Miles Morales (voiced by Shameik Moore) and a jaded, adult Peter Parker (Jake Johnson).
 Got all that?

-Note: This post was updated on Aug.
-7, 2018.